tgrillon/Frisen/README.md

 This project will use CMake to configure/generate and build applications.

 This project is based on these two books :
-- Modern CMake for C++ - Alexander Kushnir (for the project configuration and build system)
+- Modern CMake for C++ - Rafal Świdziński (for the project configuration and build system)
 - Game Engine Architecture (Third edition) - Jason Gregory (for the architecture)

 # Dependencies